Gunther (wrestler): Ringkampf (2014–2018)

 At a show in London on 28 January 2017, Walter lost a top contendership match to Jurn Simmons.
 Afterwards, Ringkampf started a series of matches with A4, who had been rivalrous to Ringkampf since the latter's World Tag Team League run.
 Between 11 and 24 February, Ringkampf and A4, who also competed alongside Simmons and Günter Schmid, had their overall match series tied 2-2, notably after Ringkampf's Dieter and Walter beat A4 at Dead End XVI.
 At a show in Düsseldorf on 4 March, Walter lost to Matt Riddle.
 Walter later competed at the 2017 16 Carat Gold tournament, along with the coinciding AMBITION 8 between 10 and 12 March.
 After beating David Starr and Marius Al-Ani by referee's decision within two days, Walter vengefully defeated Matt Riddle before losing to Ilja Dragunov in the finals of the tournament.
 At the AMBITION 8 tournament, he lost in the first round to Jeff Cobb.

-Within 31 March and 6 June 2017, Walter failed to gain the Unified World Wrestling Championship thrice by losing to the incumbent champion, Jurn Simmons.
+From 31 March to 6 June 2017, Walter failed to gain the Unified World Wrestling Championship thrice by losing to the incumbent champion, Jurn Simmons.
 First, on 31 March, he lost to him by pinfall in a singles match in Ludwigshafen, then lost in a four-way match that also involved Axel Dieter Jr. and Mike Bailey on 8 April in Dresden, and finally during another singles match in Erfurt.
 It was announced in April 2017 that Axel Dieter Jr. would leave wXw to sign with WWE.
 He failed to win the Shortcut To The Top battle royale on 1 July.
 At Inner Circle 4 on 5 October 2017, amidst the World Tag Team League weekend, he defeated Thatcher in an "AMBITION rules" match.
 At the same time, they were partnered up in the league itself.
 They advanced in their block, defeated The Briscoe Brothers and EYFBO in the process, whilst losing to Homicide and Low Ki, They defeated David Starr and Jurn Simmons in the finals of the tournament, and, in the process, also won the wXw World Tag Team Championships, his third overall reign.